Multiple Jobs on one computer

 Note:

-We may review this issue again on Linux.
+We may review this issue again on Linux if there is interest in such a feature.

-It may require to change a OS setting to work.
+It may require to change a OS setting to work as wel.